mircealungu/mircea/notes/The-Badly-Design-of-Everyday-Things.md

-# The Badly Design of Everyday Things
+# The Badly Designed  Everyday Things

 Title is inspired by the seminal **TDoET** book.